 As with anything, you get what you pay for.
 You don’t choose a medical doctor by who is least expensive.
 You want who is best.
 In the same manner, your health is largely determined by what you eat.
 Hippocrates stated “Let thy food be thy medicine and let thy medicine be thy food.”
 Short term, grain fed may be less costly but in the long run, grass fed may be less costly.

-Q: How much is this going to cost?
+Q: How much is it to buy a whole/half/quarter cow?

 For ordering a quarter or half cow, we provide convenient boxes.
 These boxes will already be processed and individually packaged.
 Quarter cow box is $615.00 and half cow box is $1203.00.

 Q: How does the buying process work for whole/half/quarter?

 A: When buying an animal for butcher, after we receive your deposit, you will be put on our order list.
 On the designated date we will load up the cattle/pig/chicken/lamb into our trailer and take it to the processor.
 Once the animal is “finished”, you get the actual price you will be paying from an invoice sent to your email.
 The butcher will speak with you and discuss how you would like the meat cut.
 If you are unfamiliar with this process, do not worry, the butcher is very knowledgeable and will walk you through the different cuts you can get.
 Our local processor is USDA certified and will package the meat in vacuum sealed bags and label all the products.

 Quarter and half cow boxes are the easiest choice.
 We will get steaks and roasts cut the best way possible and have everything individually packaged in a box for you.
 You will not have to worry about talking to the butcher or deciding how to get the cow cut up.